JonasKellerer/motivsearch/README.md

 # Motive search

-This project is a tool to search for motives in a folder of music scores in xml format.
+In this repo you will find a tool to search for motives in a folder of music scores in xml/musicxml format.
 The tool will search for motives that are repeated in the scores.

-Major features of the tool are:
+Major features of the tool:

-- Find motives across hundreds of scores, even orchestral scores
+- Find motives across hundreds of scores, including orchestral scores
-- Take mirrored, inverted and mirrored and inverted motives into account
+- Account for mirrored, inverted, and mirrored-and-inverted motives
-- Filter motives by frequency, length and number of intervals
+- Filter motives by frequency, length, and number of intervals
-- Allow for gaps between intervals
+- Allow gaps between intervals
 - Option to remove accidentals from the input
+- Option to ignore eighth and sixteenth rests (or shorter)
+- Option to use only the highest/lowest note in a chord or to ignore chords
-- Ignores rhythms and only considers the pitch of the notes
+- Ignore rhythm and consider only pitch

+This tool was used for the paper: TODO.

 ## Algorithm details